Blood Flow Restriction Therapy for Faster Recovery and Gains

 Blood Flow Restriction therapy can be beneficial for a variety of patients.
 Studies of BFR have shown its benefits in not only young active people and athletes of all levels but also in older recovering patients.
 The benefits of this rehabilitation modality extend to:

-• Athletes looking to increase strength gains
+• Athletes looking to increase muscle hypertrophy (mass)

 • Athletes in post-surgery recovery

-• Athletes that have been injured and can’t safely load a damaged muscle group
+• Athletes that have been injured and can’t safely load a damaged muscle group or joint

 • People unable to lift heavy weights that are looking to increase strength